cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 electronic resources require constant and active attention to maintain access.
 Ebooks, for example, can create metadata problems.
 Often what's important about scholarly ebooks, in particular, are the chapters they include.
 Hence metadata describing ebook components is important, along with providing links to those chapters in discovery systems.
-This difference between item-level cataloging and title-level cataloging, as Samples and Healy describe, can lead to confusing and problematic results when considering different genres and what those genres contain.
+This difference between item-level cataloging and title-level cataloging (see also [analytic entry][analytic_entry] in cataloging), as Samples and Healy describe, can lead to confusing and problematic results when considering different genres and what those genres contain.

 Or, note that they discuss the series of links involved starting from the source of discovery to the retrieval of an item.